 Your credit score is a big factor in determining your interest rate and whether you qualify for a loan.
-By better understanding the key factors used in credit scoring models, you can feel more in control of your credit score.
+By better understanding the key factors that make up your credit score, you can feel more in control.

 - On-time payment history

 - Credit card usage

 - Average age of open credit lines

 - Total accounts

 - Hard inquiries